 Thomas J. Collin

-Tom is a member of the Ohio State Bar and has been admitted to practice pro hac vice before state trial and appellate courts in California, Illinois, New Hampshire, New Jersey, New York, Tennessee, Texas and Wisconsin and in 20 U.S. District Courts.
+Tom is a member of the Ohio State Bar and has been admitted to practice pro hac vice before state trial and appellate courts in California, Florida, Illinois, Michigan, New Hampshire, New Jersey, New York, Tennessee, Texas and Wisconsin and in 21 U.S. District Courts.
 He has represented clients under investigation by the United States Department of Justice and the Ohio Attorney General for violation of antitrust laws and clients charged with violation of antitrust laws by the Department of Justice and Federal Trade Commission.